pearlza/pearlza/README.md

 <p align="center">My inchboy Sneegsnag pony is a comf skin for cuddling philzas with but other OSMP ppl can int.</p>
 <p align="center">If I'm in my Ranboo skins, no ships but anyone may int/c+h!
 Techno and Tommy especially.</p>
 <p align="center">If I'm in my Tommy skins, I may act aggressive (nonseriously ofc) toward Dream skins.</p>
-<p align="center">If I'm in my Dream skin, George skins iwec DNF SUCKS.
+<p align="center">If I'm in my Dream skin, George skins iwc please I don't like dnf.
 Everyone else is fine.</p>

 <h4><p align="center">DISCLAIMER I GUESS</p></h4>